-The Academy's total revenues were \$643,996.
-Unrestricted State aid accounted for most of the Academy's revenues, contributing 91% of the total.
-The remainder came from federal aid for specific programs and other local sources.
+The Academy's total revenues were \$1.6 million.
+Unrestricted State aid and federal operating grants accounted for most of the Academy's revenues, contributing 99 percent of the total.
+The remainder came from fees charged for services, interest earnings and other local sources.

-The total cost of all programs was \$666,832.
-The Academy's expenses are predominantly related to instructing and caring for students (82%).
-The Academy's operation and maintenance services accounted for 2 percent of total costs.
+The total cost of all programs was \$1.56 million.
+The Academy's expenses are predominantly related to instructing and caring for students, accounting for 57% of the total.
+Administrative and business services accounted for 12 percent of total costs and The Academy's operation and maintenance services accounted for 10 percent of total costs.